Facebook Ads vs Google Ads: Which Is Best for Your Business?

 Google Ads Features

-Google Ads also has a low cost-per-click average, though this varies significantly depending on your industry and targeted keywords.
+Google Ads also has a low cost-per-click average, which varies significantly depending on your industry and targeted keywords.
 There’s no minimum ad spend, though the average small business spends anywhere from $2,500 to $7,500 a month on Google Ads.
 For ads shown in Google search results, advertisers create ads that appear in the same format as organic search results based on keyword searches and basic audience targeting options, such as location.

 Active buying intent is a key benefit of Google search ads.
 Related ads appear at the top of search results whenever a user searches a keyword.
 This allows advertisers to capture the audience’s attention, often when they intend to buy a product or service.
 This increases the likelihood of a sale and, as a result, increases the return on advertising investment.

-Google Ads does offer more robust audience targeting options, such as remarketing or retargeting ads and affinity audiences.
+Google Ads does offer more robust audience targeting options such as remarketing or retargeting ads and affinity audiences.
 Remarketing ads are web banner ads (display ads) shown to users who previously visited your website.
 They bring your brand, product, or offer back to mind to entice someone to buy from you, such as a shopper who abandoned a cart.

-Remarketing ad audience lists can be created in several different ways.
+Remarketing ad audience lists can be created in several ways.
 For example, you can add code with the Google Ads tag to your website, which will then identify site visitors and add them to your remarketing list for up to 540 days.
 Other ways to set up remarketing are through Google Analytics, YouTube, Google Play, and even via third-party apps and Zapier integrations.

 Affinity audiences are custom audiences you create for specific initiatives like remarketing, Facebook video ads, YouTube, and LinkedIn InMail campaigns.
 They are typically used by larger marketing teams and PPC management companies, as they are generally beyond the scope of the average small business.
 Due to their complexity, they were not a primary consideration in this article.

-The average conversion rate for Google Ads is 6.33%.
+The average conversion rate for Google Ads is 7.26%.
 While the rate varies from advertiser to advertiser, it is slightly lower than that of Facebook Ads.
 However, it’s worth noting that Google Ads has a higher ad click-through rate than Facebook Ads.
 Plus, users are generally in the buying vs discovery or research stage of the customer journey.

-Google Ads currently offers two main ad placement options.
-Google search results and display within the Google Display Network, which includes well-known company sites like Amazon, The New York Times, The Washington Post, and over 2 million other supported websites.
+Google Ads currently offers two main ad placement options: Google search results and display within the Google Display Network, which includes well-known company sites like Amazon, The New York Times, The Washington Post, and over 2 million other supported websites.
 However, most advertisers start with text-based ads on Google search pages as it gives them the most control over where their ads are displayed.

-Google Ads currently has four main ad types, or ad formats.
-These include text-only ads, call-only ads, shopping ads, and banner ads for remarketing.
-Text-only ads appear on the top, and sometimes the right-hand side, of search results pages in a nearly identical format as organic search results.
+- Text-only ads appear on the top, and sometimes the right-hand side, of search results pages in a nearly identical format as organic search results.
 They are marked with the word “Ad” to differentiate them from organic results.

-Call-only ads are similar to text-only ads, with the difference that when the ad is clicked, it automatically calls the advertiser’s phone number.
-Click-to-call ads are ideal for businesses using calls to action, such as “book an appointment now” or those which customers want to reach immediately, such as placing a restaurant order or finding a plumber.
+- Call-only ads are similar to text-only ads, with the difference that when the ad is clicked, it automatically calls the advertiser’s phone number.
+Click-to-call ads are ideal for businesses using calls to action, such as “book an appointment now,” or those which customers want to reach immediately, such as placing a restaurant order or finding a plumber.

-Google shopping ads have images, making them more similar to Facebook ads.
-However, while Facebook ads are better used for product and brand awareness, Google shopping ads encourage direct and immediate purchases.
-Remarketing display ads can also include images, and most have a combination of text-based ad copy and imagery, such as a product image or brand logo.
+- Google shopping ads have images, making them more similar to Facebook Ads.
+However, while Facebook ads are better for product and brand awareness, Google shopping ads encourage direct and immediate purchases.

 Facebook Ads vs Google Ads: Ease of Use

-Both platforms can be intimidating at first glance due to the sheer number of options and features to navigate.
+In a nutshell, both involve a learning curve.
+However, Facebook Ads has a slightly more user-friendly interface, making it easier to learn.
+Google and Facebook Ads can be intimidating at first glance due to the sheer number of options and features to navigate.
 Facebook Ads are more beginner-friendly, while Google Ads has a more data-focused interface.

 Most find it easy to use Facebook’s basic features, but struggle to learn its more advanced functionality.
 Google, on the other hand, is harder to learn at the beginning, but once a user acclimates, the platform is simple to manage.
 It’s also easy to expand into display and remarketing ads down the road as your ad budget increases for further reach and more sales.

 It’s worth noting that remarketing ads are usually far less expensive than search ads, and you can set your spend based on the number of impressions, not just clicks.
-Using them in combination is best, especially for businesses whose products or services may have a longer customer buying journey or multistep sales pipeline.
+Using them in combination is best, especially for businesses whose products or services may have a longer customer buying journey or multi-step sales pipeline.

 Google Ads Manager is similar to Facebook Ads Manager in that campaigns break it out.
-Once you click on an individual campaign, you will see additional data for that campaign, including metrics like the click-through rate and ad quality score.
+Once you click on an individual campaign, you will see additional data for that campaign, including metrics like the clickthrough rate and ad quality score.
 Unlike Facebook, Google provides individual keyword performance data.

 Facebook Ads vs Google Ads: Customer Service

 *Extended business hours, 9 a.m. to 8 p.m.
-Eastern Time, Monday through Friday
+Eastern Time, Monday through Friday |

 Facebook Ads vs Google Ads: Customer Reviews